-Pruning lessens winter hardiness to a small extent, making the tree susceptible to winter injury from severely low temperatures for two to three weeks after planting.
-Watch your local long-range weather forecast and avoid or postpone pruning when you see that temperatures will plummet within the two- to three-week range.
+Pro tip: Pruning lessens winter hardiness to a small extent, making the tree susceptible to winter injury from severely low temperatures for two to three weeks after planting.
+Watch your local long-range weather forecast and avoid pruning your apple tree when you see that temperatures will plummet within the two- to three-week range.

-Summer pruning can be done in late July or August, but take care to not severely prune your tree at this time as it weakens the tree.
+Summer is not the best season to trim apple trees.
+Summer pruning can be done in late July or August, but take care to avoid heavy pruning as it weakens the tree.
 Here are a few reasons to prune gently at this time:

 - A weak tree slightly before harvest leads to a decrease in fruit size and quality.

 - When loaded with fruit, there’s an increased possibility of snapped branches.

 An important note: The local climate can affect the optimal time for pruning trees.
 For other types of trees in subtropical climates, trimming can be done practically all year round.
 But even so, winter pruning is the best practice for apple trees.
 January and early February are still the best time to prune apple trees in California and other areas with similar climates.

 Why You Need to Prune